 - We currently have no marketing, sales or distribution infrastructure, and we intend to either establish a sales and marketing infrastructure or outsource this function to a third party.
-Either of these commercialization strategies carries substantial risks to us. - Our business could continue to be adversely affected by the effects of health epidemics in regions where we or third parties on which we rely have significant manufacturing facilities, concentrations of potential clinical trial sites or other business operations. - We intend to manufacture at least a portion of our product candidates ourselves.
-Delays in further qualifying or in receiving regulatory approvals for our manufacturing facility and product candidates could delay our development plans and thereby limit our ability to generate product revenues. - The manufacturing of cellular therapies is very complex.
-We are subject to a multitude of manufacturing risks, including risks associated with supply chain complexity related to patient materials, any of which could substantially increase our costs, delay our programs or limit supply of our product candidates. - If our sole clinical or commercial manufacturing facility or our contract manufacturing organization is damaged or destroyed or production at these facilities is otherwise interrupted, our business would be negatively affected. - If we are unable to develop or scale our own manufacturing, we may have to rely on third parties to manufacture our product candidates, which subjects us to risks and could delay or prevent our development and/or commercialization, if approved, of our product candidates. - · Cell-based therapies rely on the availability of specialty raw materials, which may not be available to us on acceptable terms or at all. - We intend to rely on third parties to conduct, supervise and monitor a significant portion of our research and nonclinical studies and clinical trials for our product candidates, and, if those third parties do not successfully carry out their contractual duties, comply with regulatory requirements or otherwise perform satisfactorily, we may not be able to obtain regulatory approval or commercialize product candidates, or such approval or commercialization may be delayed, and our business may be substantially harmed. - We have in the past, and we may in the future, form or seek collaborations or strategic alliances or enter into additional licensing arrangements in the future, and we may not realize the benefits of such alliances or licensing arrangements. - We depend on the enrollment and retention of patients in our current and planned clinical trials for our product candidates.
+Either of these commercialization strategies carries substantial risks to us. - Our business could continue to be adversely affected by the effects of health epidemics in regions where we or third parties on which we rely have significant manufacturing facilities, concentrations of potential clinical trial sites or other business operations. - We currently manufacture drug products for our clinical trials ourselves.
+Delays in further qualifying or in receiving regulatory approvals for any manufacturing facility or product candidates could delay our development plans and thereby limit our ability to generate product revenues. - The manufacturing of cellular therapies is very complex.
+We are subject to a multitude of manufacturing risks, including risks associated with supply chain complexity related to patient materials, any of which could substantially increase our costs, delay our programs or limit supply of our product candidates. - If a sole clinical or commercial manufacturing facility or any of our contract manufacturing organizations are damaged or destroyed or production at these facilities is otherwise interrupted, our business would be negatively affected. - We may rely on third parties to manufacture our product candidates, which subjects us to risks and could delay or prevent our development and/or commercialization, if approved, of our product candidates. - Cell-based therapies rely on the availability of specialty raw materials, which may not be available to us on acceptable terms or at all. - We intend to rely on third parties to conduct, supervise and monitor a significant portion of our research and nonclinical studies and clinical trials for our product candidates, and, if those third parties do not successfully carry out their contractual duties, comply with regulatory requirements or otherwise perform satisfactorily, we may not be able to obtain regulatory approval or commercialize product candidates, or such approval or commercialization may be delayed, and our business may be substantially harmed. - We have in the past, and we may in the future, form or seek collaborations or strategic alliances or enter into additional licensing arrangements, and we may not realize the benefits of such alliances or licensing arrangements. - We depend on the enrollment and retention of patients in our current and planned clinical trials for our product candidates.
 If we experience delays or difficulties enrolling or retaining patients in our clinical trials, our research and development efforts and business, financial condition and results of operations could be materially adversely affected. - We face substantial competition, which may result in others discovering, developing or commercializing products before or more successfully than we do. - Our cellular therapy product candidates represent new therapeutic approaches that could result in heightened regulatory scrutiny, delays in clinical development or delays in or our inability to achieve regulatory approval, commercialization or payor coverage of our product candidates. - The results of research, nonclinical studies or earlier clinical trials are not necessarily predictive of future results.
 Any product candidate we advance into clinical trials may not have favorable results in later clinical trials or receive regulatory approval. - Clinical development involves a lengthy and expensive process with an uncertain outcome. - Interim, topline or preliminary data from our clinical trials that we announce or publish from time to time may change as more patient data become available or as we make changes to our manufacturing processes and are subject to audit and verification procedures that could result in material changes in the final data.